Useful tips and tricks to support your business now more than ever

 The more complete your page is, the more views it will likely receive each week.
 According to LinkedIn, that could mean 30% more traffic.

 Use the completion meter on the page to update all unfinished sections of your business profile.
 Remember to fill out all this information thoroughly and thoughtfully.
 Search engines like Google pick up the keywords you write, and this can bring more users to your page.
-Be sure to add your location and give plenty of detail about the services you offer.
+Be sure to add your location and give plenty of detail about your services.

 Reviews and Testimonials